api-platform/docs/core/openapi.md

 API Platform natively support the [OpenAPI](https://www.openapis.org/) API specification format.

-For the full list of availables configurations, please refer to the [OpenAPI Specifications](https://spec.openapis.org/oas/latest.html).
-The current doc page only give some examples but focus mostly on the openapi integration inside ApiPlatform without telling you all you can pass into the attributes.
+For the full list of available configurations, please refer to the [OpenAPI Specifications](https://spec.openapis.org/oas/latest.html).
+The current doc page only gives some examples but focuses mostly on the OpenAPI integration inside API Platform without telling you all you can pass into the attributes.

 ![Screenshot](../distribution/images/swagger-ui-1.png)